 I wrote earlier about the Google PM Interview Process & Preparation.
-That article, although lengthy, was focused on the overall interview and recruiting process.
-This article is going to be much more targeted on the preparation aspect for the interviews.
+That article, although lengthy, covered the overall process.
+This article focusses on the preparation aspect for the interviews.

 Although I focus on the Google PM interview, I hope this is also helpful for folks considering interviewing for PM roles in other tech companies, and even for those interviewing for other related functions.

-You will get a mix of questions throughout your PM interviews.
+You will get a mix of questions throughout your Google PM interview.
 These will range across many different areas, but you can certainly expect a few of the following types of questions: